N4D MESH CONTROLLER

 Fig. 7 - The v4.0 attack chain engine: pathing_engine.py reads the results database, builds multi-step exploitation chains, and dispatches one step at a time to trusted bots.
 No single agent ever sees the full plan.

-pathing_engine.py ships with 21 pre-built exploit templates organized into four categories.
-Each template declares the capability it requires, the capability it provides, reliability and severity metadata, and a deploy_cmd identifier that the agent translates into actual shellcode.
+pathing_engine.py ships with multiple pre-built exploit templates organized into four categories.
+Each template declares the capability it requires, the capability it provides, reliability metadata, and a deploy_cmd identifier that the agent translates into actual shellcode.

 CategoryTemplateRequiresProvidesReliability